cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 For these reasons, Docker is an excellent alternative, making it simple to manage different services operating on the same server without worrying about dependencies, incompatibilities, and so on.

-Also, I define all my container configuration in YAML files by using Docker Compose.
-This way all the server configurations can be easily backed up and updated.
+I also define all of my container configurations in YAML files using Docker Compose.
+This allows all server configurations to be easily backed up and updated.

 ## A more powerful hardware